 Join us for future events and catch up on what you missed by exploring recordings and other resources from the past.
 Events include in-house produced trainings, educational webinars, and advocacy actions, as well as events created or co-created by other Episcopal Church offices and partner organizations.

 Congress Weekly – EPPN Network Calls: Join the Office of Government Relations for a 30-minute, weekly conversation about the policies and legislation we are advocating for.
-This is a chance to take part in a conversation on advocacy asks, political environment, and the legislative outlook.
+This is a chance to take part in a conversation on advocacy asks, the political environment, and the legislative outlook.
 Thursdays, 1:00-1:30pm ET, registration required.

 Additional local events: